OfficeDev/Office-Add-in-Nodejs-ServerAuth/README.md

 [![Build Status](https://travis-ci.org/OfficeDev/Office-Add-in-NodeJS-ServerAuth.svg?branch=master)](https://travis-ci.org/OfficeDev/Office-Add-in-NodeJS-ServerAuth)

-A goal of many Office Add-in is to improve user productivity, you can get closer to achieve this goal with the help of 3rd party services.
-Most of today services implement the OAuth 2.0 specification to allow other applications into the user data.
+A goal of many Microsoft Office Add-ins is to improve user productivity.
+You can get closer to achieving this goal with the help of third-party services.
+Most of today's services implement the OAuth 2.0 specification to allow other applications into the user data.

 ![Office Add-in Server Authentication Sample screenshot](/readme-images/Office-Add-in-NodeJS-ServerAuth.png)

-You must keep in mind that Office Add-ins run in a variety of platforms and devices.
-This presents a great opportunity for your add-in, but you must be aware of the following considerations when you try to make OAuth flows work across a combination of platforms and technologies.
+Keep in mind that Office Add-ins run on a variety of platforms and devices, which presents a great opportunity for your add-in.
+You must be aware, however, of the following considerations when you try to make OAuth flows work across a combination of platforms and technologies.

 ## Design considerations

 Some versions of Office use an iframe to display the add-in.
-This poses an inconvenience for OAuth flows.
+This use of an iframe poses an inconvenience for OAuth flows.
 The authentication flow in OAuth uses a sign-in page that can't be displayed in an iframe.
-The reason behind is to minimize the risk that a malicious page takes control of the sign-in page.
+The reason for this is to minimize the risk that a malicious page could take control of the sign-in page.
 Your add-in should not try to display the OAuth sign-in page in the main add-in window.

 **Solution:** Start the OAuth flow from a pop-up page.